orsinium/notes/notes-en/counter.md

 # Everything about Counter

 I think, `collections.Counter` is the most magic and powerful container in Python.
 In a nutshell, this is [multiset](https://en.wikipedia.org/wiki/Multiset) realization.
-Let's have a look what `Counter` can do.
+Let's have a look at what `Counter` can do.

 ## Basic usage